senchalabs/jsduck/README.md

 Usage
 -----

-Just call it from command line with output directory and a directory containing your JavaScript files:
+For the simplest test-run just pass in the src/ dir of Ext JS 4:

-    $ jsduck your/project/js --verbose --output your/docs
+    $ jsduck ext-4.0.2a/src --output your/docs

-The `--verbose` flag creates a lot of output, but at least you will see that something is happening.

-## Generating Docs for ExtJS 4
+Running JSDuck with the current ext-4.0.2a release is expected to generate a lot of warnings.
+Because of the bugs in doc-comments a global class will also get created.
+You can disable this by adding `--ignore-global` switch.
+If you are bothered by the excessive amount of warnings, use the `--no-warnings` switch.
+Now it might look like nothing is happening... check out the `--verbose` flag.
+For more command line options type `jsduck --help`.

+The latest ext-4.0.6 release will produce only few warnings, so use that if you can get it.

-For the simplest test-run just pass in the src/ dir of ExtJS 4.
-But to get more similar result to the [official ExtJS 4 documentation][official], you should pass in some extra options and copy over the doc-resources directory, which contains the images referenced by the documentation:
+Finally, to get more similar result to the [official Ext JS 4 documentation][official], copy over the doc-resources directory, which contains the images referenced by the documentation:

-    $ jsduck ext-4.0.2a/src --output your/docs --ignore-global --exclude Error
     $ cp -r ext-4.0.2a/docs/doc-resources your/docs/doc-resources

-The `--ignore-global` will avoid the creation of a `global` class.
-The `--exclude Error` will ignore references to the `Error` class, which would otherwise result in several warnings.

-Still, running JSDuck with the current ext-4.0.2a release is expected to generate a lot of warnings.
-These should be fixed in some later releases.
+Note that the resulting documentation will only contain the API documentation.
+Guides, videos and examples will not be present.
+These can be added using more command line options, but for now those aren't well documented as the ext-4.0.2a release doesn't contain the source files for these.

+To generate docs for your own project, simply add as many other input directories as needed:

+    $ jsduck ext-4.0.2a/src project1/js project2/js --output your/docs

+Of course you don't have to include the whole Ext JS into your documentation, but if your project is built on top of it, it makes sense to do so - otherwise you won't be able to see which methods your classes inherit from Ext JS classes.

 [official]: http://docs.sencha.com/ext-js/4-0/